Suze Orman has the status of a financial guru. But I have never been able to understand why this self-proclaimed expert

 “There was a time that I was in a relationship with a very, very wealthy person and I wanted to impress this person and I didn’t have money yet, so I went out and I leased a car.
 I leased a 750iL BMW, and my lease payments were like eight hundred dollars a month.”

 There are people who will foolishly trap themselves into inescapable, multiyear contracts they can’t afford to impress themselves or others.
 Maybe you’ve met one.
 But someone who calls herself a personal finance expert?

-I’ve made money mistakes, and said as much in articles like “My 10 Dumbest Money Moves — and How You Can Avoid Them.”
+I’ve made money mistakes, and said as much in articles and podcast episodes like “My 10 Dumbest Money Moves.”
 But leasing an $800-a-month car I couldn’t afford because I was dating someone “very, very wealthy”?
 Nope.
 Not when I was 18, 21, 41 or ever.

-If this were the only odd thing escaping Orman’s lips, perhaps I could let it go and continue believing she’s a personal finance whiz.
+If this were the only odd thing that had escaped Orman’s lips, perhaps I could let it go and continue believing she’s a personal finance whiz.
 Unfortunately, that’s not the case.

 According to Orman’s website, after attending college for a degree in social work, she worked as a waitress in a Berkeley, California, bakery.
 After seven years of waiting tables, she borrowed $50,000 from several customers so she could start a restaurant of her own.

 But here’s where it gets weird.
 Instead of using the loan to open a restaurant, she deposited it with brokerage firm Merrill Lynch, where she proceeded to lose all of it through speculative trading, blaming the losses on a crooked financial adviser.
 That’s when she decided to become an investment adviser herself and got a job at the very firm that had just ripped her off.

 Orman goes on to say that, while working there, she sued Merrill Lynch, recovered the money and repaid her would-be investors.